pravega/pravega-samples/pravega-client-examples/src/main/java/io/pravega/example/streamprocessing/README.md

 Each worker sends a heart beat by adding an update to the `MembershipSynchronizer`'s State Synchronizer.
 Workers that fail to provide a heart beat after 10 intervals will be removed from the `MembershipSynchronizer`.
-Finally, any workers in the Reader Group that are not in the `MembershipSynchronizer` are considered dead and `readerOffline(readerId, null)` will be called by one or more instance of `ReaderGroupPruner`.
+Finally, any workers in the Reader Group that are not in the `MembershipSynchronizer` are considered dead and `readerOffline(readerId, null)` will be called by one or more instances of `ReaderGroupPruner`.

 ## Stream Life Cycle